Logo

 In 1970, several members of Enya's family formed Clannad, a Celtic folk band.

-In 1980, after her year at college, Enya decided not to pursue a music degree at university and instead accepted Ryan's invitation to join Clannad, having wanted to expand their sound with keyboards and an additional vocalist.
+In 1980, after a year at college, Enya decided not to go to university and pursue a music degree, and instead accepted Nicky Ryan's invitation to play alongside the band Clannad, with him having wanted to expand their sound with keyboards and an additional vocalist.

-Enya performed an uncredited role on their sixth studio album, Crann Ull, with a line-up of siblings Maire, Pol, and Ciaran Brennan, and twin uncles Noel and Padraig Duggan.
+Enya performed an uncredited role on their sixth studio album, Crann Ull, with a line-up of her eldest siblings Moya, Pol, and Ciaran Brennan, and twin uncles Noel and Padraig Duggan.

 Enya is credited as Eithne Ni Bhraonain in the liner notes.